 In the present work, we are primarily interested in the free Brownian disk, and we also consider the variant called the free pointed Brownian disk, where there is a distinguished point in the interior of the disk - if one "forgets" this distinguished point, the distribution of the free pointed Brownian disk becomes a size-biased version of the distribution of the free Brownian disk.
-The Bettinelli-Miermont construction applied to the free pointed Brownian disk (see Section 4.1 below) relies on a random forest made of a collection of labeled \mathbb{R} -trees, where labels correspond, up to a shift, to distances from the distinguished point of the Brownian disk.
-Different constructions, still based on labeled \mathbb{R} -trees, have been proposed in [18, 19] and shed light on various properties of (free) Brownian disks.
-In the construction of [18], labels correspond to distances from the boundary, and in [19] they represent distances from a distinguished point of the boundary.
-In the present work, we give yet another representation of the free Brownian disk (Theorem 16), where labels correspond to distances from a part of the boundary.
+The Bettinelli-Miermont construction applied to the free pointed Brownian disk (see Section 4.1 below) relies on a random forest made of a collection of labeled $\mathbb{R}$ -trees, where labels correspond, up to a shift, to distances from the distinguished point of the Brownian disk.
+Different constructions, still based on labeled $\mathbb{R}$ -trees, have been proposed in [18, 19] and shed light on various properties of (free) Brownian disks.
+In the construction of [18], labels correspond to distances from the boundary, and in [19] they represent distances from a distinguished point of the Brownian disk (Theorem 17), where labels correspond to distances from a part of the boundary.